“Disneyland will never be completed. It will continue to grow as long as imagination is left in the world.” – Walt Disney

 - Check the crowd level.
 We know it’s going to be crowded, but this handy website will give you a decent look at exactly how crowded the park is likely to be.
 Check the Disneyland Crowd Tracker at IsItPacked.com for the latest information on the day of your visit.

 - Use preferred parking.
-It’s an additional $15, but it does make sure your car is a lot closer when you’re staggering out of the park after a full day of fun.
+There is an additional fee, but it does make sure your car is a lot closer when you’re staggering out of the park after a full day of fun.

 - You can walk into the park from the parking lot if you like.
 While that adds more walking to your day, it also bypasses the heavy crowds for the trams and lets you see Downtown Disney as well.